ibm-cloud-docs/codeengine/cbr-inbound.md

 Context-based restrictions for {{site.data.keyword.codeengineshort}} applications and functions support the following use-cases:

 - **Block public inbound entirely**: Restrict your applications and functions to be accessible only through their private endpoint via CBR.
 This approach eliminates the need to configure [application endpoint visibility](/docs/codeengine?topic=codeengine-application-workloads#optionsvisibility) settings, as public access is blocked at the network level.
-Your workloads remain accessible from private networks (such as VPCs) and from other {{site.data.keyword.codeengineshort}} components within the same project.
+Your workloads remain accessible from private networks (such as VPCs), and from other {{site.data.keyword.codeengineshort}} components within the same project.

 - **Block public and restrict private by IP**: Achieve maximum control over inbound traffic by blocking all public internet access and restricting private endpoint access to specific IP addresses or network zones.
 This combines the capability of IP-based restrictions for private endpoints with the ability to block public endpoints entirely at the network level.